Background driving distribution functions and series representation for log-gamma selfdecomposable random variables

+As a by-product of the above we get the identity: \begin{cor} For $a\in\Rset$ we have identity

-where we used $ \int_0^\infty \frac{e^{-t}}{t}\,\sin(tx)dt= \tan^{-1} x \,;$ \ cf. Gradsteyn-Ryzhik (1994), p.
-1188, formula 15.
-And of course, (25) is the cumulative distribution function of a symmetric stable distribution with the exponent 1. \begin{rem} \emph{The fact that in both above examples BDDF are stable is not suprizing as the stable laws are the fixed ponits of the integral mapping (1); cf. Jurek-Vervaat (1983), Theorem 4.1.} \end{rem} \textbf{3.} \ \emph{Bessel-K distributions}
+\end{cor} \textbf{2.} \emph{Stable distributions.} The above straightforward calculations showed that the BDDF of 1/2-stable distribution is 1/2-stable distribution.
+That fact is not surprising one as the stable laws are the fixed points of the integral mapping (1); cf. Jurek and Vervaat (1983), Theorem 4.1.